Archive for the ‘vampires’ Tag

 I hope you enjoyed this article.
 If you did, please take a moment to check out my latest project…

 In the two-part graphic novel Night Cage, vampires overrun a women’s prison–and to escape, four surviving inmates must fight their way through an army of the undead.
 Picture ‘Salem’s Lot meets Orange is the New Black.
-Volume One is available on Amazon, and a Kickstarter is underway for Volume 2.
+Volume One is available on Amazon, and preorders are available for Volume 2.

 Today, we hail vampire hunters.
 Without these intrepid heroes, the world would be overrun by blood-slurping creatures of the night.
 Armed with crossbows, stakes, crucifixes and holy water, they fearlessly go toe-to-toe with one of the most formidable of all supernatural beings.